 Creative Tourism in Barcelona

-Foto Ruta’s arrival in Barcelona is part of growing trend of creative and alternative tourism in the Catalan capital, with a spate of interesting options arising in recent years , offering travellers a change from typical guided walking and bus tours.
-So even if photography isn’t your thing, you could check out the following activities and workshops instead:
+There has been a growing trend of creative and alternative tourism in the Catalan capital, with a spate of interesting options arising in recent years, offering travellers a change from typical guided walking and bus tours.
+Here are some of our favourites:

 If you’ve been to Park Guell and got inspired by Gaudi’s trencadis technique (ie. creating art with broken tiles and ceramics) then the Mosaic Class at ArtyBarcelona is definitely for you.
 With the help of your Catalan teacher you’ll be able to create your own Modernista-style souvenir.